Mungo Park (explorer): Memorial

+Legacy

+Park was the first European to provide a detailed account of West Africa and its people and their customs as well as the course of the Niger: filling in what had been an alarming blank on the maps up until then.

+His contemporaries viewed him as their greatest explorer but later, in 1934 he is seen as a more contradictory figure, cool but impassioned, cowardly but courageous.

+The most recent assessment includes an appreciation that although his geographical achievements may have fallen short, he should be credited with the commitment to his companions, offering succour to the dying as his expedition collapsed around him.

 In media

 Circa 1836, Richard Adams Locke (author of the Great Moon Hoax) composed a fictional Lost Manuscript of Mungo Park, in which Park explores the interior of the hollow Earth.

 Mungo Park is mentioned in Herman Melville's 1851 novel Moby-Dick (Chapter 5: Breakfast), and several times, parodically, in Ernest Hemingway's short story "A Natural History of the Dead".

 The protagonist of the 1966 children's book Chike and the River by Chinua Achebe states that he feels "as proud as Mungo Park" at the sight of the Niger River.

 Mungo Park appears as one of the two protagonists in T. C. Boyle's 1981 historical novel Water Music.

 Tom Fremantle's 2005 travelogue The Road to Timbuktu: Down the Niger on the Trail of Mungo Park details Mungo Park's biography and retraces his travels.

-Nigerian singer Burna Boy mentions Park in his song "Monsters You Made" on the 2020 album Twice as Tall.
+English singer Ben Onono mentions Mungo Park in his song "Badagry Beach".